dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

     <warning>
     You will receive a verification email to the email address you used for the domain contact requesting you verify you made a change to the contact information.
 If you are moving your domain from ClickFunnels, you did make this change and you will want to verify it as soon as you receive the email.
 Sometimes it lands in spam, so be on the lookout for it.

-    Ignoring this message will lead to a suspended website, meaning it won’t work.
+    Ignoring this message will lead to a suspended website, meaning it won't work.
 If this does happen, as soon as you verify it the suspension will be lifted.

     You will receive a confirmation email after you have verified letting you know the verification was successful.
 There is nothing you need to do with this email.
     </warning>